One of the most common questions we are asked is how much money can I make being a New Nurse?

 - Now some hospitals will pay more for a BSN or other high levels of education as a Tier system.
 Although most hospitals do not pay more as a base only as an incentive program you have to apply for and do more at the hospital.

 - The Majority of pay is based on years of experience, past specialty knowledge, and or education.

 #1 Certified Registered Nurse Anesthetist

 Making between $105K and $130K annually, these nurses work in both inpatient, outpatient, and emergency facilities alongside dentists, anesthesiologists, and surgeons.
 It is the nurse who typically prepares the patient and mixes and administers anesthesia.
 You would be well advised to seek a degree program that offers job-placement, as this market is among the more competitive.

 #2 Nurse Researcher

 A research nurse can expect to earn a salary between $75,000 and $95,000 per year.
-Nurse researchers work in universities, medical labs, or for any number of industries and nonprofit concerned with healthcare.
-Strong writing skills are a must in this profession, which requires grant proposals, medical journal contribution, and presentations.
+Nurse researchers work in universities, medical labs, or any number of industries and nonprofits concerned with healthcare.
+Strong writing skills are a must in this profession, which requires grant proposals, medical journal contributions, and presentations.

 #3 Mental Health Nurse Practitioner